Mr. Eric L. Kemer

 BS, Materials Engineering, Brown University

-During the 2000-01 academic year, Eric spent his sabbatical as Visiting Scholar in the chemistry department at Amherst College where he taught introductory chemistry and conducted research in molecular dynamics.
+During the 2000-01 academic year, Eric spent his sabbatical as a Visiting Scholar at Amherst College where he taught freshman chemistry and conducted research in molecular dynamics.
 In recent years, he has expanded his personal and teaching interests to include statistics and economics.
 He has also taught several VI Form tutorials related to topics in modern physics and cognitive science.

 Eric, his wife, Susan, have three children, Benjamin ’04, Laura ’08 and Sarah ’11, and live in a house on the eastern edge of campus.